Arizona State University Online Graduate Degree Programs

 The Master of Global Management is offered through the Thunderbird School of Global Management.
 The 49 credit-hour program requires proficiency in a second language.
 Undergraduates apply to the accelerated graduate program during their junior year.
 Students are offered two innovative experiences.
 The Summer is a two-to-three-week focus on global business in a focused area.
 Students make site visits and attend high-level meetings with business, government, and cultural leaders.
 The Thunderbird Emerging Markets Laboratory involves a five-week immersion in an emerging world market.

 About Arizona State University

 This public research school was founded as the Territorial Normal School in 1886.
 Classes began with 33 students the following year.
 Arizona State, also known as ASU, has one of the largest student bodies in the country with 80,000 students enrolled through its 17 colleges and online.
 The school has five campuses, all in the Phoenix metropolitan area.
 It offers more than 350 undergraduate programs and more than 400 graduate and certificate programs.
-ASU Online features more than 150 degree programs.
+ASU Online features more than 150-degree programs.

-The US News and World Report ranks Arizona State University in the top four online bachelor’s programs.
+The US News and World Report rank Arizona State University in the top four online bachelor’s programs.
 It also ranks in a tie for #53 of Public Universities and in a tie for # 17 of National Universities.

 Arizona State University Accreditation Details